Don Quixote: The third sally

-Having created a lasting false premise for them, Sancho later gets his comeuppance for this when, as part of one of the Duke and Duchess's pranks, the two are led to believe that the only method to release Dulcinea from this spell (if among possibilities under consideration, she has been changed rather than Don Quixote's perception has been enchanted - which at one point he explains is not possible however) is for Sancho to give himself three thousand three hundred lashes.
+A duke and duchess encounter the duo.
+These nobles have read Part One of the story and are themselves very fond of books of chivalry.
+They decide to play along for their own amusement, beginning a string of imagined adventures and practical jokes.
+As part of one prank, Quixote and Sancho are led to believe that the only way to release Dulcinea from her spell is for Sancho to give himself three thousand three hundred lashes.
 Sancho naturally resists this course of action, leading to friction with his master.
-Under the Duke's patronage, Sancho eventually gets a governorship, though it is false, and he proves to be a wise and practical ruler although this ends in humiliation as well.
+Under the duke's patronage, Sancho eventually gets his promised governorship, though it is false, and he proves to be a wise and practical ruler before all ends in humiliation.
 Near the end, Don Quixote reluctantly sways towards sanity.